Dedman School of

 HFT 4104 Global Impacts and Sustainability in the Club Industry (3)

-- Global Club Management majors are required to complete a global component to include one of the following: International Internship, Study Abroad Experience with FSU International Programs, a Domestic Internship with a multinational corporation, or completion of the FSU Global Citizenship Certificate program.
+- Global Club Management and Leadership majors are required to complete a global component to include one of the following: International Internship, Study Abroad Experience with FSU International Programs, a Domestic Internship with a multinational corporation, or completion of the FSU Global Citizenship Certificate program.

 - Attendance and/or participation in a minimum of six industry events is required.
 These may include but are not limited to: Club Management Association or America (CMAA), National Student Conference, CMAA World Conference, PGA Merchandise Show, CMAA FSU Student Chapter Club Tour Events, and Dedman Schools of Hospitality Leadership Summit.